Yoga for Upper Back pain , Yoga for Neck pain

 Yoga is the best bet for relieving any pain experienced within the body as it approaches the issue from all possible directions: Imbalance in the energy; imbalance in the mental processes, and imbalance in the physical states.
 Yoga doesn’t believe in just the physical aspect of a beings existence; in total five koshas or subtle bodies interlocked together forms a human being.
 Yoga for back pain work on the annamayakosha or the physical body made up of the physical elements comprising the muscles, bones and the blood vessels.
 An imbalance in the muscles of the area will also impact the bones at the joints as muscle groups around any joint contribute to the stability and range of motion of that joint.

 Yoga exercises for upper back pain have been specifically chosen to strengthen the muscles just below the affected muscle groups.
 This provides a stable support to the overlying painful muscles to relax and finally recover from the discomfort.
-The same strategy also works well for muscle pains associated with other locations in the body like the lower back pain or the pain associated with the Sciatica nerve .Yoga for neck pain and neck tension forms an important part of the Yoga for myalgia of the upper back.
+The same Yoga strategy also works well for muscle pains associated with other locations in the body like Yoga for the lower back pain or the Yoga for pain associated with the Sciatica nerve .Yoga for neck pain and neck tension forms an important part of the Yoga for myalgia of the upper back.

 The Trapezius muscle is a large triangular muscle which envelops the entire upper back connecting the shoulders to the neck muscles.
 Tight trapezius can cause acute pain in the neck and shoulders.
 Yoga stretches for trapezius help remove the tightness in this muscle.
 Yoga asanas which involve free swinging of the arms are good for stretching this muscle.
 Neck and arm exercises provide different ways to loosen tight trapezius.
 These exercises form an important part of the upper back pain exercises as they help stretch the shoulder joint and the cervical spine relieving any tension present on them.